Bluetooth is a wireless connectivity option that many of us are now familiar with.

 This is a very common question and a valid one.

-The primary reason for such is that the technology allows for a new and exciting way for users like you and I to get more information on how we brush.
+The primary reason for such is that technology allows for a new, exciting, engaging, and smarter way for users like you and I to get more information on how we brush.

 In the long term this education will help you have a better oral healthcare regime.

-Whilst it depends on the brand and application there are too other features to the apps and what they can offer, from easily purchasing brush heads to getting personalized brushing journeys to help achieve your own goals.
+Whilst it depends on the brand and application, there are also other features to the apps.
+For example, many make it easy to purchase replacement brush heads and do to offer personalised brushing journeys to help achieve your own goals.

 I don’t want Bluetooth on my toothbrush